occopus/docs/sphinx/source/user/tutorial-autoscaling-infrastructures.rst

 **Features**
  - creating two types of nodes through contextualisation
  - utilising health check against a predefined port
- - using Prometheus to scale automatically Hadoop Slave node numbers
+ - using Prometheus to scale Hadoop Slaves automatically
- - using load balancers to share system load between data nodes
  - using Consul as a DNS service discovery agent

 **Prerequisites**
  - accessing a cloud through an Occopus-compatible interface (e.g. EC2, OCCI, Nova, etc.)
  - target cloud contains a base 14.04 ubuntu OS image with cloud-init support (image id, instance type)
  - generated ssh key-pair (or for testing purposes one is attached)
- - start Occopus in Rest-API mode (# occopus-rest-service -h [Occopus ip address])
+ - start Occopus in Rest-API mode ( occopus-rest-service )

 **Download**